Multimodal Transformer Distillation for Audio-Visual Synchronization: Experiment

 \subsection{Experimental setup}

-\textbf{Model.} The input to model is audio-visual pair corresponding to a 5-frame visual (0.2s) sequence length sampled at 25 frames per second.
-We first train the model with only binary cross entropy loss $\mathcal{L}_{BCE}$ using the MTDVocaLiST architecture as the baseline model.

-\textbf{Dataset.} All models are trained on the LRS2 dataset \cite{afouras2018deep}, which contains 96,318 utterances in the pretraining set, 1,082 utterances in the validation set, and 1,243 utterances in the testing set.
+\textbf{Model and dataset.} The input of MTDVocaLiST is an audio-visual pair, which corresponds to a video sequence of 5 frames (0.2 seconds) sampled at 25 frames per second.
+We also train the model with only $\mathcal{L}_{BCE}$ loss using the MTDVocaLiST architecture as the baseline.
+All models are trained on the LRS2 dataset \cite{afouras2018deep}, which contains 96,318 utterances in the pretraining set, 1,082 utterances in the validation set, and 1,243 utterances in the testing set.
 The maximum number of characters in one utterance is 100.

-\textbf{Training and validation.} During training and validation of MTDVocaLiST, positive and negative samples are equally sampled on-the-fly.
-Positive samples mean synchronized pairs, where audio corresponds to vision.
+\textbf{Training and validation.} During the process, positive and negative samples are equally sampled on the fly.
+Positive samples mean synchronized audio-visual pairs.
 Negative samples are obtained by introducing random temporal misalignment at offsets within a time scale of ±15 visual frames (1.2s) between the in-sync audio-visual pairs.
 The model with the highest F1 score in validation is saved for evaluation.
-The above training and validation settings follow VocaLiST.
-During the distillation, we first train MTDVocaLiST with a warmup step of 10 epochs.
-And then, the learning rate is decayed every 20 epochs starting from the initial learning rate of $5 \times 10^{-5}$ by a multiplier of 0.8.
-The total number of training epochs is 80.
-Note that VocaLiST requires more than 600 epochs of training time.
+We train for a total of 80 epochs, which is significantly less than the 600 epochs required for VocaLiST training.